-The Panel process ordinarily concludes within fifteen (15) days of the date of the hearing.
+The Panel process ordinarily concludes within fifteen (15) days of the date the Panel is convened.

 Interim support measures put in place during the investigation may be continued or implemented as part of sanctions.
-Even if a Respondent is found not responsible, in the discretion of the Title IX Coordinator, support measures may remain in place depending on the circumstances.
+Even if a Respondent is found not responsible, in the discretion of the Sexual Misconduct Coordinator, support measures may remain in place depending on the circumstances.